Maies2096/cyoa-project/could-not-care-less/baton.md

+# You turn around, and try to show them to the door.
+### Before you know it- they hit you with their baton.
+You fall unconscious.

 ---

-**You turn around, and try to show them to the door but before you know it- they hit you with their baton.**
-**You fall unconscious**

 * [Wait, what just happened?](../pick-lock/charles.md)